Who is Providing Your Pet’s Dental Care?

 Is a veterinarian in the room and available to oversee the procedure and evaluate any problems that may arise?

 AMC has a doctor overseeing all the dental work that day.

 With dental x-rays, you can evaluate disease that exists below the gumline.
 Most dentists agree that you will miss at least 50% of disease without radiographs.
 Despite this fact, most veterinary clinics do not have dental x-ray equipment.
 At AMC, we have two digital dental x-ray machines that are available for use by our well-trained veterinarians and technicians.

 Does your veterinarian have dental-specific training?

 Most veterinary schools spend little if any time training students in proper dental care techniques.
 These skills must be learned by making special efforts to obtain them.
-Dr. Joiner and Dr. Carraway are both members of the American Veterinary Dental Society and regularly attend continuing education seminars dedicated to dentistry.
+Dr. Carraway is a member of the American Veterinary Dental Society and regularly attends continuing education seminars dedicated to dentistry.
 We have been trained in proper surgical extraction techniques, gingival flap surgeries, treatment of periodontal disease, removal of un-erupted teeth, jaw fracture repair, oral mass removals, and many other oral surgery techniques.

 Does your veterinarian have the proper equipment to care for your pet's teeth?

 AMC has several piezoelectric scalers that allow us to remove calculus, both above and below the gumline.
 These scalers produce a linear tip motion without producing heat which can be damaging to the tissues.
 We also have low-speed hand pieces for application of polishing pumice.
 All of our dental units have high-speed drills which have many purposes, including allowing us to efficiently split teeth for less traumatic extractions.